How do Utility Warehouse's fixed energy deals stack up?

 3. You can only get these fixes if you switch to its other products too – which are often not the cheapest

-To get access to these fixes, you'll need to take a certain number of the other services below from Utility Warehouse.
-For the cheaper Fixed Saver 6 tariff you'll need take at least two other services.
-For the Fixed 6 tariff, you'll need at least one of other service.
+To get access to these fixes, you'll need to take other services from Utility Warehouse.
+For the cheaper Fixed Saver 26 tariff you'll need take at least two of the below services.
+For the Fixed 26 tariff, you'll need at least one of other service.

 You'll need this for at least the life of the energy fix (there's no loophole where you can sign up for an extra service and cancel, do that and you'll lose the fix and move to its standard tariff):

 • An 18-month broadband & line contract.
-It's £24 a month for its 35Mb deal, or £31 a month for 63Mb, both on an 18-month contract.
-Both have a £5.99 delivery fee and offer a 10% discount if you own your home and also take its mobile phone service.
+It's £26 a month for its 35Mb deal, or £30 a month for 63Mb, both on an 18-month contract.
 If you need a new phone line installed, there is an extra £1/month charge.
+Alternatively you can get its 100Mb full fibre deal for £28 a month (£35/month for 500Mb fibre).
+All its broadband options have a one-off £5.99 delivery fee.

-This is pricier than other switchers' deals as you can often get fibre broadband for under £20 a month when you factor in the sign-up incentives you can get elsewhere (eg, Amazon vouchers or bill credit).
+You'll likely pay more with Utility Warehouse compared to other switchers' deals when you factor in the sign-up incentives you can get elsewhere (such as, Amazon vouchers or bill credit).
 To see how it compares against other deals, use our Broadband comparison tool.

 Important: The broadband contract is 18 months, while the energy fixes are only 12 months, so you would be locked into the broadband six months longer than energy.
 When the energy fix ends you'll be moved onto its standard tariff.

 • A rolling one-month Sim-only contract.
-For 5GB a month of data and unlimited calls and texts it's £12 a month, if you want unlimited data it's £20 a month.
+For 8GB a month of data and unlimited calls and texts it's £13 a month, if you want unlimited data plus EU roaming it's £23 a month.
 Both are on a rolling one-month contract, and use EE.
-You can get this substantially cheaper (for example, around £3 a month for 5GB of data), see our Cheap Mobile Finder tool for the cheapest deals.
+You can get this substantially cheaper (for example, around £3.50 a month for 5GB of data), see our Cheap Mobile Finder tool for the cheapest deals.

 Plus as we're MSE, we compare it to the very best current deals, and you may not be on those already.